Supposed to be good.

 Up until today, I still get requests to start with a brochure.

-This will probably come as a surprise: one would think that with a creds deck that boasts of a range of well-known projects that cover all disciplines of design and content, it should be an easy sell for me to grab clients with large-scale projects.
-But the truth is, many clients have been through bad experiences dealing with other consultancies with an impressive body of work – they entered a relationship with high expectations but ended up watching the project fall apart.
+One would think that a credentials deck covering well-known projects across all disciplines would make it easy to land large-scale work.
+But many clients have been through bad experiences with consultancies that had impressive portfolios — they entered with high expectations and watched the project fall apart.

 “Is this client worth investing my time?”

 An insignificant brochure for an insignificant amount of money.
-To do or not to do?
-I have done many and I have walked away from many.
+I have done many.
+I have walked away from many.

 Relationships and trust take time to build.
-That’s the difference between “they are good” vs “they were supposed to be good”.
+That’s the difference between “they are good” and “they were supposed to be good.”